-Codes of Business Conduct and Ethics
+Code of Business Conduct and Ethics

-The Company has adopted a Code of Business Conduct and Ethics that applies to all of its directors, officers and employees, which is supplemented by a Senior Financial Officer Code of Conduct that additionally applies to its Chief Executive Officer and senior financial officers.
-Copies of these codes are available on the Company's website at www.drycleanusa.com by clicking on "Investor Relations."
+The Company has adopted a Code of Business Conduct and Ethics that applies to all of its directors, officers and employees, which is supplemented by a Senior Financial Officer Code of Conduct that applies to the Company's Chief Executive Officer and senior financial officers.
+Copies of these codes are available on the Company's website at www.envirostarinc.com by clicking on "Investor Relations."